-Perkins and Will, the global architecture and design firm, announced today its first healthcare fellowship for recent design school graduates, aimed at harnessing the power of creative thought and innovation to define the future of healthcare design.
+Perkins and Will, the global architecture and design firm, announced today its first health fellowship for recent design school graduates, aimed at harnessing the power of creative thought and innovation to define the future of healthcare design.

 The Fellowship: Continuing Wheeler’s Legacy

-E. Todd Wheeler was a principal at Perkins+Will from 1936 to 1944 and again from 1957 to 1972.
+E. Todd Wheeler was a principal at Perkins and Will from 1936 to 1944 and again from 1957 to 1972.
 Although he passed away in 1987, his contributions continue to shape the way healing environments are designed and used by patients and caregivers.

 As part of a yearlong curriculum, recipients of the fellowship that bear Wheeler’s name will explore some of the same questions that he sought to answer over the course of his career:

 How the Fellowship Works